15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Colomares Castle is one of the newer structures on this list that’s not as old as it looks.
-It was built between 1987 and 1994 near Benalmádena as a tribute to the life of Christopher Columbus.
-It’s the world’s largest monument dedicated to Columbus.
+Built between 1987 and 1994 near Benalmádena, it was created as a tribute to the life and voyages of Christopher Columbus and is the world’s largest monument dedicated to him.

 13. Cardona Castle – Barcelona